 MSA Students may opt for a specialization in taxation.
-To complete the tax specialization, MSA students should take ACCT 552 Taxes and Business Strategy in place of ACCT 531, 541 or 561 as a program course.
-Accounting electives should include ACCT 550 Tax Research, ACCT 557 Corporate Taxation, and two additional tax courses from the following list: ACCT 551 Advanced Tax Topics, ACCT 553 Taxation of Flow-Through Entities, ACCT 554 Multinational Taxation, ACCT 556 Personal Tax Planning.
+To complete the tax specialization, MSA students should complete ACCT 510 and 580, any one of ACCT 531, 541, or 561 as a program course, and the following electives: ACCT 550 Tax Research, ACCT 553 Taxation of Flow-Through Entities, ACCT 556 Personal Tax Planning, ACCT 557 Corporate Taxation.